 Covered Bridge Tours in Lancaster, PA

-The best way to see our classic Lancaster County covered bridges is through an award-winning country road excursion guided tour with Strasburg Scooters.
+The best way to see our classic Lancaster County covered bridges is through an award-winning country road excursion guided tour with Strasburg Scooter Tours.
 Nothing quite compares to the breeze-filled views from the seat of a 50cc scooter.
-With Strasburg Scooters, you’ll experience unique views of the countryside, including Amish schoolhouses, farms, and back roads on a mini-road trip.
+With Strasburg Scooter Tours, you’ll experience unique views of the countryside, including Amish schoolhouses, farms, and back roads on a mini-road trip.
 Led by an experienced, professional guide, tours stop at some of Lancaster’s oldest historic bridges.
 No fiddling with a GPS or reading a map is required.
 All you have to worry about is following your guide and enjoying the exciting history of Lancaster County and its covered bridges.